 Some of the trainings developed by the Child Welfare Training Collaborative are also available online and can completed at any time on-demand by professionals and community partners who interact with children who have experienced complex trauma.

 We offer workshops around the topic of complex trauma and its impact on the brain that can be delivered at conferences and other professional development events.

-Trainings requested by schools are approved and funded through the Regional Education Services Agency.
+Training requested by schools are funded through the Mental Health Awareness Training Grant (MHAT) and approved by your Regional Education Services Agency (RESA).

-Trainings requested by child and family serving organizations are funded by the Division of Children and Family Services.
+Training requested by child and family-serving organizations is funded by the Division of Family and Children Services.

 CWTC suggests taking the classes in the following order as the content of the classes builds on other classes:

 - Trauma 101: Understanding the Impact of Trauma on Children

 - Brain 101: Understanding the Impact of Trauma on the Brain